mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Perhaps the best-known spy agency is Imperial
 Naval Intelligence (INI).
 The INI has officers posted to most Imperial Navy bases.
 The vast majority of
-INI officers are administrators who use the navy’s considerable reach to surveil and collect data on everything from current events on Imperial worlds, interplanetary incidents, interstellar anomalies,
+INI officers are administrators who use the navy's considerable reach to surveil and collect data on everything from current events on Imperial worlds, interplanetary incidents, interstellar anomalies,